Local Growth Fund - increasing prosperity and growth

 Connected Counties Project

 £675,000 of Local Growth Funding is being utilised as part of the Broadband delivery programme in Buckinghamshire.
 The first phase of this programme saw more than 45,000 homes and businesses in Buckinghamshire given the capacity to connect to super-fast broadband services.
-With a further 10,000 properties due to be connected in 2017/18, the broadband coverage levels in the county are set to exceed 95%, with further plans being developed to provide universal coverage and higher speeds of delivery to key employment locations.
+With a further 11,000 properties due to be connected from 2017/18, the superfast broadband coverage levels in the county are set to exceed 95%, with further plans being developed to provide universal coverage and higher speeds of delivery to key employment locations.
 For further details click: Roll-out of second phase of superfast broadband for Bucks.

 Over the lifetime of the Deal (2015-2021) Buckinghamshire Thames Valley Local Enterprise Partnership estimates that up to 5,000 new jobs could be created, 600 new homes built and that it has the potential to generate £40m public and private investment.